 For instance, American Express OPEN Forum offers advice for SMBs on a range of topics—most of which are unrelated to Amex’s core business (issuing and processing credit cards).

-In my case, I created and run a group for Marketing Agencies on Inbound.org, where agencies can ask questions, share articles, get survey feedback, trade war stories, and more.
-We have members from 50 countries worldwide; although growth has slowed, it was Inbound.org’s largest and fastest-growing group for the first year.
+In my case, I created and ran a group for Marketing Agencies on [the now-defunct] Inbound.org community site, where agencies could ask questions, share articles, get survey feedback, trade war stories, and more.
+We grew to 2,000+ members from 50 countries worldwide; it was Inbound.org’s largest and fastest-growing group for the first year.

 Question: How do you find leads at your agency?